 Section 18.3.1

 Listings displayed pursuant to IDX shall contain only those fields of data designated by The Service.
 Display of all other fields (as determined by The Service) is prohibited.
-Confidential fields intended only for other MLS Participants and users (e.g., cooperative compensation offers, showing instructions, property security information, etc.) may not be displayed.
+Confidential fields intended only for other MLS Participants and users (e.g., showing instructions, property security information, etc.) may not be displayed.
 (Amended 10/16)

 Section 18.3.1.1